MakieOrg/Makie.jl/CONTRIBUTING.md

 ## Format

-We use a consistent formatting in Makie.
+A formatter check is used in Makie in order to work with consistent formatting in source files.

-Plase run the following to format the files, and for the format check to pass in Pull Requests:
+Please run the following snippet (maybe multiple times) for the format check to pass in PRs:
 ```julia
 pkg> add JuliaFormatter
 julia> using JuliaFormatter